-Any member of staff who receives information regarding a bomb on-site must immediately inform the headteacher or a member of senior management in their absence.
+Any member of staff who receives information regarding a bomb on-site must immediately inform the Headteacher or a member of senior management in their absence.

-10. First Aid Procedure (see also the Policy on the Provision of First Aid)
+9. First Aid Procedure (also see the First Aid Policy)

-There will be at least two people on the staff who will have a current first aid training, with the aim that there should be one qualified person on site at any one time.
+There will be at least two people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.

-The named first aiders for the school are listed in Appendix A at the end of this document and also published in school on the staff notice board.
+The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the staff noticeboard and in the medical room.